Are You Thinking of Shipping Your Whole Household to Australia, but Only If It Doesn’t Cost Too Much?

-Today’s Mailbox Monday post is from someone thinking of shipping their 3 bedroom household to Australia from London.
-They haven’t said if they are considering shipping their car or not, as that would make a difference in the size of the container needed, but we’ll get into that in the post.
+This post is from an email I got from someone thinking of shipping their three-bedroom household (two-bedrooms plus home office) to Australia from London.
+They haven’t said if they are considering shipping their car or not, as that would make a difference in the size of the container needed, but I get into that in the post.

-We are moving from London to Sydney and have a 2 bedroom house plus office.
+We are moving from London to Sydney and have a two-bedroom house plus office.

 Also interested in any other bits of advice you have for preparing for our move and dealing with the international removalists.

 First off, I doubt I can give you a better estimate than the removalists.

 I suspect you’re referring to are online estimates instead of in-house shipping quote.

 Many international relocation sites will have a pop-up inventory list that you fill out and send in.
 Though those are helpful to give you a ballpark they are usually way off.

 The best option is to have the removalists come to your house and walk through with you, taking an inventory of everything you are shipping.
 They will then work out a more realistic estimate.